maitag/formula/README.md

 	depth specifies how deep variables should be replaced by their corresponding Formulas

 simplify()
-	tries with various ways to make the term appear simpler also normalizes it
+	tries various ways to make the term appear simpler and also normalizes it
-	unstable, use with caution
+	(use with caution because this process is not trivial and can be changed in later versions)

 debug()
-	some debugging output
+	debugging output to see all bindings

 expandAll()
 	expands the term